Conveyor Belt Maintenance & Common Conveyor Belt Problems

 There are many reasons a part could break down.
 It could be that there was excessive buildup destroying the material or that the part was never installed correctly and it was experiencing excessive strain.
 Or it could simply be that the part has grown old and is naturally breaking down with time.
 Whatever the case, it’s important to replace it now before it causes damage to the rest of the system.

-Safety and Conveyor Belt Maintenance
+Safety and Conveyor Maintenance

-While not as inherently dangerous as many other pieces of heavy machinery and equipment, conveyor belts are still capable of serious damage if the correct safety measures aren’t taken.
+While not as inherently dangerous as many other pieces of heavy machinery and equipment, conveyors are still capable of serious damage if the correct safety measures aren’t taken.
 If you or any of your team members are about to start maintenance work, take note of these key safety precautions before you begin.

-- Turn the Conveyor Belt Off
+- Turn the Conveyor Off

 - Don’t Take on More Than You Can Handle